umarhassan-mitodl/sts.080-spring-2016/content/pages/readings.md

 {{< tdopen >}}

-Ajunwa, Kelechi. {{% resource_link "04891129-d912-4184-bd90-17b86827e16e" "_It's Our School Too: Youth Activism as Educational Reform, 1951__–1979._" %}} Dissertation: Temple University, 2011.
+Ajunwa, Kelechi. [_It's Our School Too: Youth Activism as Educational Reform, 1951__–1979._](http://cdm16002.contentdm.oclc.org/cdm/ref/collection/p245801coll10/id/150577) Dissertation: Temple University, 2011.
 (Skim entire document, focusing on the discussion of underground newspapers)

 McMillian, John.
 "Introduction."
 Chapters 1 and 4 in _Smoking Typewriters: The Sixties Underground Press and the Rise of Alternative Media in America_.
 Oxford University Press, 2011.
 ISBN: 9780195319927.

-Williamson, Joy Ann. "{{% resource_link "c90b9197-efa3-45d3-86a2-53b2aa42a298" "In Defense of Themselves: The Black Student Struggle for Success and Recognition at Predominantly White Colleges and Universities" %}}." _The Journal of Negro Education_ 68, no. 1 (1999): 92–105.
+Williamson, Joy Ann. "[In Defense of Themselves: The Black Student Struggle for Success and Recognition at Predominantly White Colleges and Universities](http://www.jstor.org/stable/2668212)." _The Journal of Negro Education_ 68, no. 1 (1999): 92–105.

 Boyle, Deirdre.
 "Introduction."
 Chapters 3, 7, and 12 in _Subject to Change: Guerrilla Television Revisited_.
 Oxford University Press, 1997.
 ISBN: 9780195110548.